thnproduct/sidekick-docs/docs/agents/python/installation.md

 #### Configure by .env File:

 {% hint style="info" %}
-To install environment variables from the configuration file, you should install `pathlib` and `dotenv` first.
+To install environment variables from the configuration file, you should install `pathlib` and `python-dotenv` first.
 {% endhint %}

 ```